 The agents of the ASGJ shall be nine (9) Justices.

 The ASG Advisor shall serve as an ex-officio, non-voting member of the ASGJ.

-Two (2) Judicial Proxies shall serve as ex-officio, non-voting members of the ASGJ.

 The ASGJ shall have the power to appoint any additional ex-officio, non-voting members deemed necessary to maintain adequate facilitation of the judicial process.

+Judicial Proxies shall serve as ex-officio, non-voting members of the ASGJ.

 Each Justice will serve a term for the duration of three (3) academic years from the beginning of the academic year in which he or she was sworn in or until his or her eligibility expires.

 Judicial Proxies will serve a term for the duration of one (1) academic year from the beginning of the academic year in which he or she was sworn in or until his or her eligibility expires.

-No Justice or Judicial Proxy may serve simultaneously on any aspect of the Executive or Legislative Branches during his or her term.
+No Justice or Judicial Proxy may serve simultaneously on any aspect of the Executive or Legislative Branches during his or her term, with the exception of Freshman Leadership Forum staff and being a member of the Razorback Action Group, and University Committees

 After a Justice or a Judicial Proxy is confirmed, he or she must undergo a mandatory training process before serving as a Justice.